levkk/rwf/README.md

     .await?;
 ```

+Every time the scope is used, the same query will be executed.
 Scopes can be chained to write complex queries easily:

 ```rust
 impl User {